HenriVDD/henrivdd.github.io/index.md

 **2019 - 2021**
 :   **Research engineer: Laboratoire de Neuropsychologie Interventionnelle (NPI), (ENS, Paris.
 AP-HP Henri Mondor Hospital.
 Creteil)**

-    * Design and implementation of IT solutions for the different lab’s projects in close interaction with the NPI project manager.
+    * Design and implementation of IT solutions for the different lab projects in close interaction with the NPI project manager.
     * Development of cognitive tests in collaboration with NPI researchers for clinical research on neurodegenerative conditions such as Parkinson and Huntington's disease.
-    * Technical support, data analysis, data management and statistical analysis on clinical research's for the French National Reference Centre for Huntington's disease.
+    * Technical support, data analysis, data management and statistical analysis on clinical research project for the French National Reference Centre for Huntington's diseases.
     * Management and implementation of cognitive tests in collaboration with external stakeholders of the lab.

 **2014 - 2019**
-:   **Engineer manager of scientific platform: Département d’Études Cognitives (ENS, Paris)**
+:   **Engineer manager of a scientific platform: Département d’Études Cognitives (ENS, Paris)**

     * Management of the experimental platform for adult testing of the Département d’Études Cognitives.
     * Technical maintenance of the platform (computers, software, Eyetrackers, EEG...)
     * Engineering support (data collection, experiments designing, analysis) on strategic and innovative projects for the department.
-    * Organisation and animation of collegial meetings to organise the management experimental platform inclunding researchers of every lab.
+    * Organisation and moderation of meetings to organise the management of the experimental platform inclunding researchers from every lab.
-    * Development and maintenance of IT solutions dedicated to the optimization of the exploitation of the experimental platform.
+    * Development and maintenance of IT solutions dedicated to optimising the operation of the experimental platform

 Education
 --------------------

 **2010-2024** (Hopefully)
-:   **PhD, Cognitive Science**; Ecole Normale Superieure (ENS), Paris Sciences et Lettres (PSL), (Paris, France)
+:   **PhD, Cognitive Science**: Ecole Normale Superieure (ENS), Paris Sciences et Lettres (PSL), (Paris, France)

     * PhD scholarship from IRESP (National institute of public health research)
     * Thesis title: coming shortly...

 **2014-2016**
-:   **Bachelor of Philosophy**(distant learning); Université de Reims Champagne-Ardenne.
+:   **Bachelor of Philosophy** (distant learning); Université de Reims Champagne-Ardenne.

 **2011-2013**
-:   **Master of Science, in electronics and computer science engineering**; Institut Supérieur de l’Électronique et du Numérique ISEN, (Lille, France)
+:   **Master of Science: electronics and computer science engineering**; Institut Supérieur de l’Électronique et du Numérique ISEN, (Lille, France).
-    Focus on digital technologies and applications (telecommunication, analogic and digital electronics.).
-Second year of the master achieved at the TU Dortmund (Germany).
+    Focus on digital technologies and applications (telecommunication, analogic and digital electronics).
+Second year of master achieved at TU Dortmund (Germany).

 **2007-2011**
-:   **Bachelor of Science, engineering science**; Institut Supérieur de l’Électronique et du Numérique ISEN France, Lille.
+:   **Bachelor of Science: engineering science**; Institut Supérieur de l’Électronique et du Numérique ISEN France, Lille.
     Focus in mathematics, electronics, physics.